muncheruniverse/munch-cord/README.md

 ## Important Notes

+If you see this:

-You must ensure that `RoleBot` is higher in the priority list than the roles it has to give out, otherwise it will trip a permissions error.
+You must ensure that `RoleBot` is higher in the priority list than the roles it assigns, simply drag it up the roles list.

+This can also happen when you attempt to assign a role thats owned by another integration, such as server boost.

 ## BIP-322 Verification Notes